top of page

 2. Probiotics may be more effective when taken with prebiotics, as prebiotics can increase the effectiveness of probiotic supplements.

-3. Researchers are discovering new benefits of prebiotics and probiotics, including their potential to improve mental health, skin health, and even sports performance.
+3. Researchers are discovering new benefits of prebiotics and probiotics, including their potential to improve mental health, skin health, and sports performance.

 4. Probiotics can be found in foods we wouldn't normally consider fermented, such as pickles, olives, and sourdough bread.